-The winner will receives a gift of complimentary books, up to $350 in travel allowance, up to $95 toward NCFR Annual Conference registration to accept the award, and a plaque.
-A summary of the recipient's research results is published in the Feminism and Family Studies Section newsletter.
+The award recipient receives up to $350 in travel allowance, up to $95 toward the NCFR Annual Conference registration to accept the award, and a plaque.
+The award is presented at the beginning of a plenary session at the NCFR Annual Conference.

-- Authors should identify themselves only in their cover letters so that all entries can be reviewed anonymously – all identifying references should be removed from the paper or proposal submissions.
+- Cover letter (Authors should identify themselves only in their cover letters so that all entries can be reviewed anonymously – all identifying references should be removed from the paper or proposal submissions);

 - Paper not exceeding 35 manuscript pages (Applicants should be the sole author or first author of the paper.

 - Both published and unpublished manuscripts will be considered.
 If published, the paper must have been in a peer-reviewed academic source during the previous or current calendar year.
 Unpublished papers should be at near-submission status.